The best elliptical trainers have

-Does it fit my room?
+Does it fit my available space?
 Do you have enough space to use an elliptical trainer in your home?
-The average footprint is 79 inches long by 30 inches wide by 63 inches tall.
-Use a tape measure and double check the area where you plan to place your machine.
-Don't forget to measure your ceiling; ellipticals will add an extra 1.5 feet to your height.
-Once you know your space limitations, be sure to check the footprint of your potential product or consider a foldable style.
+The average footprint is about 79 inches long by 30 inches wide by 63 inches tall, and many front-drive elliptical trainers require additional clearance to the rear when in use.
+Don't forget to measure your ceiling height, too; most ellipticals will add an extra 1.5 feet to your own height.
+Precor provides a virtual space planner online.

 Does it fit me?
 If you're especially tall or short, look for an elliptical with a longer or shorter stride length.
-The only way to know for sure is to get on the machine and exercise for a few minutes.
-Check your knee clearance.
-Do they almost hit the frame?
+That said, the only way to know how well any stride length suits you is to get on the machine and exercise for a few minutes.
 Is the motion comfortable?
+Do you have plenty of room for your limbs (knees and elbows especially) within the elliptical trainer's frame?
 If not, look elsewhere.
 Comfort is key.

 How often will I use the elliptical trainer?
-If you're committing to long, frequent workout sessions, you'll want a machine with a solid build and durable parts that's known to perform optimally and safely multiple times a week, year after year.
+If you're committed to long, frequent workout sessions, you'll want to invest in a machine with a solid build and durable parts.

 Shop around for the best deal.
 Consumers find that online retailers offer the best price, but reliable customer service can be a gamble.
-One Amazon.com reviewer asked the manufacturer to beat the price of a less expensive certified Ebay dealer.
-Always make sure the retailer is certified by the brand or the manufacturer warranty may not apply.
+One Amazon.com reviewer successfully asked the manufacturer to beat the price of a less-expensive, eBay dealer.
+Always make sure the retailer you're buying from is certified by the brand, or the manufacturer warranty may not apply.

-Talk to the technician.
+Talk to a technician.
 If possible, speak with a third-party fitness equipment technician.
-Since they have an exclusive view under the hood, so to speak, ask which brands they're called to fix most often and least.
+Since they have an exclusive view under the hood, so to speak, ask which brands they're called to fix frequently, then steer clear of those.

-Try the elliptical trainer.
-Specifications and features are secondary to the feel of the elliptical.
+Try out the elliptical.
+Specifications and features are all secondary to how the elliptical trainer actually feels.
 Always take the machine for a test drive at the retailer, if possible.
-Make sure it has a smooth, natural motion, and don't accept excuses for knocks or other noise from the salesperson.
-The elliptical will have the same issues in your home.
-Check for stability; the machine shouldn't rock even working at full speed.
+Make sure it has a smooth, natural motion, and don't accept any excuses from the salesperson for knocks or other noise.
+If the elliptical trainer is noisy or jerky in the store, it'll do the same at home.
+Check for stability, too; the machine shouldn't rock, even when working at full speed.